api3dao/vitepress-docs/docs/guides/qrng/lottery-guide/index.md

   MetaMask** option under **Environment**.
 Connect your MetaMask.
 Make sure you’re on the Goerli Testnet.

 - The `endTime` will be the ending time of the lottery.
-To have it end on the next week, execute this following code snippet.
+To have it end in the next week, execute the following code snippet.
 Use its output for `_ENDTIME`

   ```js
   console.log((nextWeek = Math.floor(Date.now() / 1000) + 9000));